SamDonald-A/shopNow-capstone-project/README.md

 ---

-# We have achieved deploying the application on EKS in the compleate End-to-End CI/CD Pipline include using Terrafomr and Ansible
+# We have achieved deploying the application on EKS in the complete End-to-End CI/CD Pipeline including Terraform and Ansible

 •	End-to-End Jenkins CI/CD Pipeline: Fully automated pipeline with build, provisioning, configuration, deployment, testing, and monitoring stages.